ConceptaNjolima/MyTNTResources/Week 4/[ENG3.4]Redux-Part-2.md

 - [ ] Discuss with your group whether your code will need a single call to .map() or whether you'll need to nest .map() inside a second .map()
 - [ ] Set up the `render()` method to go through the list of items the current user

+# Modify that page - new form

+1. Tweak the Props at the top and the mapStateToProps at the bottom
+2. Tweak the Props at the top and the mapStateToDispatch at the bottom
+3. Set up the uncontrolled stuff
+   1. Declare instance var
+   2. Create the ReactRef
+   3. Connect ref to HTML form element
+   4. < Use it in the event handler >

+We're going with the '[uncontrolled form components](https://reactjs.org/docs/uncontrolled-components.html)'

+Another, more React-ish way of doing this might be [React Final Form](https://final-form.org/docs/react-final-form/getting-started).
+The ['simple' example is particularly compelling](https://final-form.org/docs/react-final-form/examples/simple).